Beyond the Beach: The Must-Visit Cenotes Around Cancún

 - You shouldn’t hang onto stalactites, stalagmites, or tree roots while you’re visiting the cenotes.

-- All in all, use your better judgment and avoid doing anything that might be harmful to the environment.
+- All in all, use your better judgment and avoid actions that could harm the environment.

 - And please, don’t shout!